-One of the most common questions I get asked as a nutritionist is what I think of a certain popular diet.
+One of the most common questions I get asked as a nutrition coach is what I think of a certain popular diet.

 Generally speaking, as long as a diet provides proper nutrition and enough calories for your body’s needs, and is centered on real (NOT processed) foods if it’s something that works for you, great.